sachams/sachams.github.io/_posts/2020-08-01-balena-cups-samsung.markdown

 A friend mentioned that he had recently got CUPS set up on his RPi and so as I love messing around with RPis and don't like throwing away things if I can help it, this could be the perfect solution.

 ## Balena-CUPS
-The first Google led me to (balena-cups)[https://www.balena.io/blog/wifi-enable-usb-printers-with-a-raspberry-pi-and-share-it-over-your-network/].
+The first Google led me to [balena-cups](https://www.balena.io/blog/wifi-enable-usb-printers-with-a-raspberry-pi-and-share-it-over-your-network/).
 I set this up on my RPI 3b and it looked very promising indeed!
 The Balena setup was very slick - a single click on the "Deploy with Balena" button worked really well.

 The AirPrint-compatible server appeared, but unfortunately my venerable Samsung wasn't one of the supported printers.
 After trying pretty much every generic driver, the best I could find was a generic one that printed fairly well but always followed up with an error page.
 6/10 for that one.

 ## Splix
-A bit more Googling took me to (Splix)[https://openprinting.org/printer/Samsung/Samsung-M2022W] but unfortunately the PPD file was empty, despite the discount-code-like "Works perfectly" comment.
+A bit more Googling took me to [Splix](https://openprinting.org/printer/Samsung/Samsung-M2022W) but unfortunately the PPD file was empty, despite the discount-code-like "Works perfectly" comment.

-But a bit more searching led me to (this thread)[https://www.reddit.com/r/linuxadmin/comments/cvt23c/print_via_rpi_cups_with_samsung_m2026_very_cheap/].
+But a bit more searching led me to [this thread](https://www.reddit.com/r/linuxadmin/comments/cvt23c/print_via_rpi_cups_with_samsung_m2026_very_cheap/).
 I ssh'ed into my Balena container and installed it....and it worked perfectly!

 ## Containerising it
 There were a few manual steps involved, so I thought I'd fork the Balena-CUPS repo and add in Samsung support - here it is: